DIVERSIONS // THE ARCHIVES

 A new grassroots organization in Surrey, BC, dedicated to supporting the 2SLGBTQIA+ community and promoting inclusion through advocacy, resource sharing, and community engagement.

 Do you have stories in your pocket?
 Have you promised yourself you’ll send them into a publisher in 2025?
-Here’s an updated of calls for submission invites for the lgbtq2si+ community.
-Updated Feb 2025
+Here’s a grand list calls for submission and contests for the lgbtq2si+ community.
+Updatd monthly.

 Whether you’re planning a romantic date with your partner, a fun outing with friends, or a solo self-care day, there are plenty of budget-friendly options that embrace the city’s diverse and welcoming atmosphere.